The Gymnosperm Database

 Yew.

-Taxus has always been one of the more "difficult" conifer genera in the sense that, to a first approximation, they all look the same.
+Taxus has always been one of the more "difficult" conifer genera in the sense that, to a first approximation, the species all look the same.
 They were all treated by Pilger (1903) as subspecies of T. baccata.
 Other authors (e.g. Spjut [2007], who identifies 25 species and over 50 varieties) have erected new species on the basis of even very small morphological differences.
 Overall, efforts to subdivide the diversity of the genus have generally reached disparate conclusions except in those cases where taxa are clearly discrete on the basis of geography.
-Only in the 21st Century have molecular investigations finally started to reveal, with objective clarity, the heterogeneity of the genus.
+Only in the 21st century have molecular investigations finally started to reveal, with objective clarity, the phylogenetic structure of the genus.
+Möller et al. (2020), using molecular evidence (ITS sequences and Needly intron), proposed that the genus arose in Cretaceous time, with the most recent common ancestor for all extant species dating to early Miocene, about 18 million years ago (mya), with most subsequent differentiation also in the Miocene.
+The earliest species to diverge was T. brevifolia (18 mya), followed by the sister species T. floridana and T. globosa (14.5 mya), and then the Chinese and Malesian taxa (9.6 mya).
+T. cuspidata and T. canadensis diverged about 6.9 mya with the split between these two species at about 5.4 mya.
+That leaves T. baccata as distinct since about 5.6 mya.
+Phylogeny of the Chinese and Malesian taxa remains somewhat unclear, as discussed below.

 Certain species have long been generally recognized on the basis of their geographic distribution.
 These include Taxus baccata in Europe and far western Asia, T. canadensis in the NE US and adjacent Canada, T. floridana in US: Florida, T. brevifolia in the far western US and adjacent Canada, T. globosa from Mexico to El Salvador, and T. cuspidata in Japan and adjacent mainland Asia.
 The remaining species in this treatment are found in the Himalaya, China and through SE Asia into Malesia, and though they have had a more complicated history in the taxonomic literature, they are now generally assigned to T. contorta in the western Himalaya, T. sumatrana in Malesia and tropical SE Asia, and a number of taxa that occur in the eastern Himalaya, subtropical SE Asia, and China, that have frequently overlapping distributions (though they often occur at differing elevations), and that are morphologically similar.
-It is this portion of the genus, here treated as T. calcicola, T. chinensis, T. florinii, T. mairei, and T. wallichiana, that has only recently been elucidated using a combination of morphological and molecular techniques.
+It is these six taxa, here treated as T. calcicola, T. chinensis, T. florinii, T. mairei, T. qinlingensis, and T. wallichiana, that are the subject of numerous recent investigations using many lines of evidence to determine whether these are valid and distinct taxa and how they are phylogenetically related.
+At this point molecular studies have converged on trnL-trnF, rbcL, and ITS markers as the most powerful molecular discriminants in Taxus.
+Some areas remain undersampled and new taxa may still await discovery, but overall, sampling and molecular analysis have given a pretty thorough representation of Taxus throughout China.

-The molecular studies include Hao et al. (2008) addressing the Taxaceae, and Möeller et al. (2013) specifically looking at the Chinese (and vicinity) species.
+Molecular studies include Hao et al. (2008) addressing the Taxaceae, and Möeller et al. (2013) specifically looking at the Chinese (and vicinity) species of Taxus.
 Hao et al. (2008) considered multiple cpDNA markers and one nuclear (ITS) marker in a suite representing most of the widely-recognized taxa in the Taxaceae, in an analysis that confirmed the monophyly of Taxus and placed it sister to Pseudotaxus in a clade sister to Austrotaxus.
 This result was consistent across the various markers, and was largely consistent with a family-wide morphological analysis performed by Ghmire and Heo (2014) that differed in finding Austrotaxus sister to all the rest of the family.
-Within the genus, the analysis of Hao et al. (2008) was ambiguous between various molecular markers, but the weight of evidence placed T. baccata, T. brevifolia and T. globosa in a common clade (repeating a similar finding by Li et al. [2001]), and T. canadensis in a clade with T. cuspidata (plausible; the two species have a natural hybrid, T. x hunnewelliana; cf. Collins et al. [2003]).
-Results for the remaining east Asian/Malesian taxa were more complicated and unclear, partly due to inclusion of a number of hybrid taxa in the analysis, but one interesting point was inclusion of T. contorta sister to the baccata-brevifolia-globosa clade, a biogeographically interesting finding that corroborates findings by Hao et al. (2008) and suggests a common ancestor for T. baccata and T. contorta, which are now separated by the deserts and mountains of northern Iran and Afghanistan.
+Within the genus, the analysis of Hao et al. (2008) was ambiguous between various molecular markers, but the weight of evidence placed T. baccata, T. brevifolia and T. globosa in a common clade (repeating a similar finding by Li et al. [2001]), and T. canadensis in a clade with T. cuspidata (plausible; the two species have a spontaneous hybrid, T. × hunnewelliana; cf. Collins et al. [2003]).
+Results for the remaining east Asian taxa were unclear.

 Möeller et al. (2013) used combined morphological and molecular (cpDNA) evidence to differentiate Taxus chinensis, T. mairei, and T. wallichiana in the eastern Himalaya, China, and Indochina; they also segregate T. florinii from T. chinensis and T. calcicola from T. wallichiana.
 These latter species are of limited distribution (T. florinii in SW Sichuan and NW Yunnan; T. calcicola on limestone karst near the Gulf of Tonkin); it is debatable whether these would more properly be treated at infraspecific rank, but currently POWO accepts them as species and I do likewise for the sake of simplicity.
 The analysis of Moeller et al. (2013) found 7 discrete haplotype lineages within this group of taxa, but the haplotypes are generally not exclusive to species, instead varying in frequency across taxa.
 Conversely, principal components analysis of the morphological data clearly distinguished 5 distinct groups; 4 of these groups corresponded to previously-described taxa, while the authors erected T. calcicola to accommodate the fifth.
 They also found a number of "atypical" specimens, primarily from areas around the Sichuan basin, that they interpret as providing evidence of past hybridization events between T. chinensis, T. mairei and T. wallichiana.